quality icon

 Cheapest cars to insure in Oregon

-The Mazda CX-30 has the most affordable average annual insurance premium, standing at $1,594.
-The Honda HR-V is followed closely at $1,605 per year.
-The difference in the cost of insuring these two models is $11 annually.
+The Mazda CX-30 has the lowest average annual insurance premium, at $1,594, with the Honda HR-V closely following at $1,605.
+Annually, the insurance cost difference between these two models amounts to $11.

 MakeModelAverage annual premium